Aquatarium Board Members

 Most recently, Mr. Davies was responsible for the design, development and launch of A+ World Academy in Bern, Switzerland – a high school using the Tall Ship Sörlandet as a platform.
 Mr. Davies continues to serve as a contributing director / trustee to: A+ World Academy; West Island Colleges in Montreal and Calgary; Stanstead College in Québec; Leahurst College in Kingston, Ontario; Sail Training International Ltd.; Tall Ships America; Bytown Brigantine Inc.; and The Brockville Aquatarium.

 Trish earned her Bachelor’s degree in Economics from Royal Military College in Kingston, ON and her Master’s degree in Interdisciplinary Studies from Royal Roads University in Victoria, BC.
 She has served on the board of directors for Bytown Brigantine Incorporated since 2014.
-As a result of her own experience gaining leadership skills through sail training and the maritime environment, she is very excited to be a member of the Aquatarium board of directors.
+As a result of her own experience gaining leadership skills through sail training and her love of the maritime environment, she is very excited to be a member of the Aquatarium board of directors.